-The winery is located in the municipality of Libourne in the area Saint-Emilion (Bordeaux).
+The winery is located in the commune of Libourne Saint-Emilion (Bordeaux).
 The unknown beginnings are suspected in the 17th century.
-In 1930, the estate was taken over by the wine merchant Baptiste Mons, whose son-in-law sold it to Alain Reynaud in the 1990s for around $ 3.4 million.
-This made extensive investments in improvements under the advice of the well-known oenologist Michel Rolland, Finally, the estate was in 2008 by Bernard Arnault (Born 1949), the founder of the luxury goods group LVMH and co - owner of Château Cheval Blanc, After that, a switch to Organic viticulture, The company was first classified in 2012 as "Grand Cru Classé".
-The vineyards cover 20 hectares of vineyards with the varieties Merlot (83%), Cabernet Franc (12%) and Cabernet Sauvignon (5%).
-The previously planted variety Cot was removed and the Merlot stock increased.
-Part of the vine is over 50 years old.
-The long-lived red wine will be 18 months in 50% new expanded.
+In 1930, the estate was owned by the wine merchant Baptiste Mons, whose son-in-law sold it to Alain Reynaud in the 1990s for an estimated $ 3.4 million.
+He made extensive investments in improvements under the advice of the well-known oenologist Michel Rolland, Finally, in 2008 the estate was owned by Bernard Arnault (* 1949), the founder of the luxury goods group LVMH and co - owner of Château Cheval Blanc, Then there was a switch to Organic viticulture, The company was first classified as a "Grand Cru Classé" in 2012.
+The vineyards cover 20 hectares with the varieties Merlot (83%), Cabernet Franc (12%) and Cabernet Sauvignon (5%).
+The previously planted variety Cot was removed and the Merlot inventory increased.
+Some of the vines are over 50 years old.
+The long-lived red wine is 18 months in 50% new expanded.
 The second wine is called "Lafleur de Quinault".